|

 wood, the more warping, splitting, cracking, and cupping occurs.
 What

-does this all mean?
+does this all mean for you as a home owner?
 Simply put, use the wrong nails or wood and your

 fence will be a complete loss within three to six years.